BelalKassem/SignLanguageInterpreterApp/README.md

 App Features:
 - Bluetooth data reception is done on a different thread, allowing the app to remain responsive.
+- UI is updated with text and image of the ASL sign corresponding to the data recieved.
-- Manages audio in the app using the MediaPlayer API whenever a new sign is displayed on the UI.
+- Plays an audio file of the ASL sign corresponding to the data recieved.
+Audio in the app is managed using the MediaPlayer API.